I know your secret.

 Can you believe that?

-So to help housewives like her, and women in general, this list features jobs you can actually do while sitting at home (at a coffee shop, or wherever).
+So to help housewives and moms like her, this list only features jobs you can actually do while sitting at home (at a coffee shop, or wherever).

-Now that you know the reason for this and why it will be helpful, it’s time to check out the jobs.
+Now that you know the reason behind this post, it’s time to check out the jobs.

 1. Moderating groups/forums